-The referral form can be accessed here - https://hackney.gov.uk/child-protect ats for support will not be propresed unless parential consent for the request for support is gained by the referring agency, or the referring agency has informed the parent of the referring if a concerns about the risk of significant harm.
-Referrals will only be accepted without the parent being notified if informing the parent would increase the immediate risk of significant harm. there are the child.
+The referral form can be accessed here - https://hackney.gov.uk/child-protection.

+Requests for support will not be progressed unless parental consent for the request for support is gained by the referring agency, or the referring agency has informed the parent of the referring agency. there are concerns about the risk of significant harm.
+Referrals will only be accepted without the parent being notified if informing the parent would increase the immediate risk of significant harm to the child.

 With each new request for support, the MASH will review the child's presenting level of need against the Continuum of Need.
-Where they agree that a safeguarding response may be required, agency safeguarding screening will be undertaken.
-An initial decision on the most agoroprise the rest steps will usually be made within 2 Around be always within 2 A hours.
-If the presenting level meed is desented to be fine with Level 2.
-The contact will be inviewed and concluded within the insplanted Early Map (hist) within a maximum of 72 hours.
-All references will be notified of the out of their requests for support at the conclusion of the screening process.
-Potential outcomes of the screening process include: Advice and guidance provided to the family and reference (Level 1); The child a lambing are reference to another agency of suspect, for asample, within the community and voluntary service or to a partner agency (Level 2); The child a lanicated for a sativity local wich assessment within the Council's lampled early their previous [Level 2]; The child a salicated for a sativity social wich assessment within the Council's lampled early their previous [Level 2]; The child a salicated for a sativity social wich assessment within the Hore Social Care (Level 3); The child a salicated for a sativity social wich assessment within the Hore Social Care (Level 3); The child is allocated for a sativity social wich assessment within the Hore Social Care (Level 3); The child is allocated for a sativity social wich assessment within the Council's lampled early their services [Level 3]; The child is allocated for a sativity social wich assessment within the Hore Social Care (Level 3); The child is allocated for a sativity social wich assessment within the Council's lampled early their services [Level 3]; The child is allocated for a sativity social wich assessment within the Council sativity social wich assessment within the Council sativity social wich assessment within the Child wich 3 and 4].
+Where they agree that a safeguarding response may be required, multi-agency safeguarding screening will be undertaken.
+An initial decision on the most appropriate next steps will usually be made within 2 hours but always within 24 hours.
+If the presenting level of need is deemed to be in line with Level 2, the contact will be reviewed and concluded within the integrated Early Help Hub within a maximum of 72 hours.
+All referrers will be notified of the outcome of their requests for support at the conclusion of the screening process.
+Potential outcomes of the screening process include

+- Advice and guidance provided to the family and referrer (Level 1); - The child and family are referred to another agency for support, for example, within the community and voluntary service or to a partner agency (Level 2); - The child is allocated for an early help assessment within the Council's targeted early help services (Level 2); The child is allocated for a statutory social work assessment within Children's Social Care (Levels 3 and 4).

-Where you are unsure about the presenting level of need, you can call the MASH for advice and guidance, on 020 8356 5500, Monday Friday, 9am - 5pm, prior to making a referral.
+Where you are unsure about the presenting level of need, you can call the MASH for advice and guidance, on 020 8356 5500, Monday-Friday, 9am - 5pm, prior to making a referral.